wp-plugins/wp-forecast/readme.txt

 	   	    fixed bug in output of current conditions, added option to show a link to the accuweather forecast, added dansk translation
+2008-09-17 v1.8	    added css class wpf-icon to make it easier formating
+	   	    the weather icons, added autodetection for icon filetype, gif, png and jpg are supported, corrected some translations